soffes/blog/posts/2009-01-02-why-a-mac-app-store-would-suck.markdown

 On the iPhone App Store, if you use any private APIs, you will get banned right away.
 Everyone's favorite Mac App, [Quicksilver](http://blacktree.com/?quicksilver) uses a lot of private APIs and probably wouldn't be allowed.
 [Firefox](http://getfirefox.com/) and [Adium](http://adiumx.com/) would probably not be allowed either because they duplicate functionality that ships with the OS.

-*Bottom line:* if there is an approval process, I am 100% against a Mac App Store.
+==Bottom line:== if there is an approval process, I am 100% against a Mac App Store.